 We have audited, in accordance with Philippine Standards on Auditing, the consolidated financial statements of PHINMA Energy Corporation (formerly Trans-Asia Oil and Energy Development Corporation) and Subsidiaries (collectively, the Company) as at December 31, 2016 and 2015 and for each of the three years in the period ended December 31, 2016 included in this Form 17-A and have issued our report thereon dated March 3, 2017.
 Our audits were made for the purpose of forming an opinion on the basic financial statements taken as a whole.
 The schedules listed in the Index to the Consolidated Financial Statements and Supplementary Schedules are the responsibility of the Company's management.
-These schedules are presented for purposes of complying with Securities Regulation Code Rule 68, As Amended (2011), and are not part of the basic financial statements and, in our opinion, fairly state in all material respects, the information required to be set forth therein in relation to the basic financial statements taken as a whole.
+These schedules are presented for purposes of complying with Securities Regulation Code Rule 68, As Amended (2011), and are not part of the basic financial statements.
+These schedules have been subjected to the auditing procedures applied in the audit of the basic financial statements and, in our opinion, fairly state in all material respects, the information required to be set forth therein in relation to the basic financial statements taken as a whole.